 Meta Robots Nofollow: Controlling Crawling

 Next, we have the nofollow command.
 There are actually two different nofollow statements.
-The nofollow command that controls crawling is the the meta robots nofollow.
-This nofollow is applied at a page-level by specifying the nofollow in a meta robots tag.
-When placed in the <head> of a web page, this instructs a search engine robot to not crawl any links on the page.
-This is part of a larger set of directives you can specify within the meta robots tag.
-Example:
+The nofollow command that controls crawling is the meta robots nofollow.
+This nofollow is applied at a page-level by specifying the nofollow in a meta robots tag in the page’s <head>.

 <meta name="robots" content="nofollow" />

 Rel Nofollow: Explaining the Nature of the Link

 The other nofollow is the rel=”nofollow” command, which is also called a rel qualifier.
 Rel qualifiers do not influence how robots crawl but explain the nature of why this link is included.
 Traditionally, rel=”nofollow” was used to specify any links that were sponsored or had a monetary relationship.
 Google has since introduced other types of qualifiers: rel=”sponsored” and rel=”ugc”.
 The rel=”sponsored” qualifier is for any paid link, rel=”ugc” is for any link contained within user-generated content, and the rel=”nofollow” is for any other link you’d rather Google’s bots not associate with your website.

 These rel commands are specified on a link-level with a “rel” attribute added to a specific <a> tag.
 For example, this link would be nofollowed and this link to /no-robots-here page wouldn’t be associated from your website.